Metrizing Fairness: Introduction

 \paragraph{\textbf{Related work.}} Fair supervised learning models can be categorized into three main groups: ~(i)~{\em preprocessing methods} correct biased data before the training process~\citep{ref:feldman2015certifying, ref:kamiran2012data,ref:fairgan, ref:zemel2013learning, ref:NEURIPS2021_64ff7983}, (ii)~{\em in-processing methods} incorporate fairness requirements into the training process ~\citep{ref:donini2018empirical, ref:fish2016confidence, ref:kamishima2012fairness, ref:zafar2017fairness2, ref:zafar2017fairness, roh2021fairbatch}, and (iii)~{\em post-processing methods} adjust a trained predictor to obey some desired fairness requirement~\citep{chzhen2020wsbary_reg, ref:hardt2016equality, ref:pleiss2017fairness, ref:NEURIPS2021_d9fea4ca}.
 The methods proposed in this paper add an unfairness regularizer in the form of an IPM to the training objective, and thus they belong to the \emph{in}-processing methods.
 More specific regularization schemes for incentivizing fairness are described in~\cite{ref:berk2017convex, jiang2020wassersteinClassif, ref:oneto2020expoliting, ref:taskesen2020distributionally}.
 The possibility to quantify unfairness via generic IPMs was informally mentioned in~\cite{ref:pfohl2021empirical} but not systematically investigated.
 Fairness can also be enforced rigidly via hard constraints on the predictors~\citep{ref:donini2018empirical, ref:wu2019convexity, ref:zafar2017fairness, ref:zafar2019fairness}.
 As the resulting constrained optimization problems are often non-convex and unsuitable for gradient descent algorithms, however, hard fairness constraints are typically relaxed in practice~\citep{ref:donini2018empirical, ref:oneto2020expoliting, ref:taskesen2020distributionally, ref:wu2019convexity, ref:zafar2017fairness}.
 The extent to which the solutions of these relaxed problems comply with the original fairness constraints is discussed in~\citep{ref:lohaus2020}.
-Maximum mean deviations were already used in~\cite{ref:oneto2020expoliting} to enforce statistical parity at an intermediate layer of a neural network predictor.
-As no unbiased gradient estimators are derived, however, the corresponding learning problems cannot be addressed with SGD.
-We emphasize that unbiased gradient estimators are instrumental for many application areas of machine learning that rely on stochastic optimization such as latent variable models~\cite{tucker2017rebar}, unrolled computations~\cite{vicol2021unbiased}, federated learning~\cite{yao2019federated}, distributionally robust optimization~\cite{ghosh2020unbiased} and generative adversarial networks~\cite{bellemare2017cramer}.
-However, unbiasedness has not yet been investigated in the fairness domain.
+Unfairness penalties based on maximum mean deviations are used in~\cite{ref:oneto2020expoliting} to enforce statistical parity at an intermediate layer of a neural network predictor.
+As no unbiased gradient estimators are derived, however, the corresponding learning problems cannot be addressed with scalable SGD methods, which are indispensible for latent variable models~\cite{tucker2017rebar}, unrolled computations~\cite{vicol2021unbiased}, federated learning~\cite{yao2019federated}, distributionally robust optimization~\cite{ghosh2020unbiased} and generative adversarial networks~\cite{bellemare2017cramer}.